Tearsheet

 AI Analysis | Feedback

-Simon A. Meester was appointed President and Chief Executive Officer of Terex Corporation, effective January 1, 2024.
-Prior to this role, he served as President of Aerial Work Platforms since May 2023, President of Genie since August 2021, and Chief Operating Officer of Genie since June 2020.
-Mr. Meester initially joined Terex in 2018 as Vice President, Global Sales and Marketing Administration for Aerial Work Platforms.
-Before his tenure at Terex, he was the Vice President and General Manager of the Industrial Control Division at Eaton Corporation.
-Earlier, Mr. Meester spent 14 years in progressively senior roles at Caterpillar, Inc., before becoming President of Sandvik Mining and Construction in India.
+Simon A. Meester was appointed President and Chief Executive Officer of Terex Corporation and a member of the Company's Board of Directors, effective January 1, 2024.
+Prior to this role, Mr. Meester served as the President of Aerial Work Platforms since May 2023, President of Genie since August 1, 2021, and Chief Operating Officer of Genie since June 2020.
+He initially joined Terex in 2018 as Vice President, Global Sales and Marketing Administration for Aerial Work Platforms.

 Jennifer Kong-Picarello was appointed Senior Vice President, Chief Financial Officer on February 10, 2025.
-Prior to joining Terex, Ms. Kong-Picarello served as Senior Vice President, Chief Financial Officer of Energy Management, a segment within Schneider Electric, from 2022 to 2025.
-From 2013 to 2022, she held various finance leadership roles at Honeywell, including Vice President, Chief Financial Officer of Honeywell's Intelligrated division.
-Ms. Kong-Picarello began her career at Deloitte & Touche.
+Before joining Terex, Ms. Kong-Picarello was the Senior Vice President, Chief Financial Officer of Energy Management, a segment within Schneider Electric, from 2022 to 2025.
+From 2013 to 2022, she held various finance leadership roles at Honeywell, including Vice President, Chief Financial Officer of Honeywell's Intelligrated division from 2020-2022.
+She began her career at Deloitte & Touche.

-Kieran Hegarty has served as President of Terex Materials Processing since March 2010.
+Kieran Hegarty serves as the President of Terex Materials Processing.
+He has held this position at Terex Corp. since March 2010.

 AI Analysis | Feedback